 If nature isn’t your thing, head to Grand Rapids, located in West Michigan.
 Dubbed one of The New York Times’ “52 Places to Go in 2016,” Lonely Planet’s #1 U.S. travel destination in 2014, and “Beer City USA,” Grand Rapids, oozes with Midwest hospitality and packs all the punch of a big city with a small town feel— all without breaking the bank.
 It’s one of the only places where you can grab a pint paired with delicious farm to table eats at one of the 30+ breweries, then head over to Lake Michigan for a sunset, only 30 minutes from the city.

-Michigan will surprise and delight you with authentic and unforgettable experiences around every corner, where it is worthwhile to take some time explore all it has to offer.
+Michigan will surprise and delight you with authentic and unforgettable experiences around every corner.
+It is worthwhile to take some time explore all it has to offer.

 What’s on your summer destination radar?